mattyz777/rust-blockchain/docs/grammar_new/4_trait.md

 # ToString

-System trait used to convert a value into a String.
+- System trait used to convert a value with any type into a String.
+- integer/float/char/bool implement `ToString` by default.
+- Usually implemented via the `Display` trait.

 ```rs
 // system trait